syncfusion-content/windowsforms-docs/WindowsForms/Testing/UFT/Supported-Controls-and-Methods.md

 ---
 layout: post
-title: QTP or UFT - Supported Controls and Methods | Syncfusion
+title: Supported Controls and Methods in WinForms QTP/UFT | Syncfusion
 description: This section explains about the Supported Controls and Methods for QTP/UFT.
 platform: WindowsForms
 control: Testing